wdi-atx-12/class/w10/d01/python-basics/README.md

 >>> x = "This is Dane." # reassigns x to string value
 ```

-Also similar to Ruby, variables in Python _cannot_ be called or stated without
+Unlike JavaScript (where variables are `undefined` on the scope they are declared until they are given a value), variables in Python _cannot_ be called or stated without being defined.
+That is, until a variable has been given a value, it cannot be used at all.
-being defined.

 ```python
 >>> z